nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ## Universal template `DX` { #universal }

-The universal template is a central starting point for hybrid multi-page and single-page applications.
+The universal template is a central starting point for hybrid multipage and single-page applications.
 It lets you quickly create a blog, startup, e-commerce site, or anything in between.
 First, you choose the desired apps, and then you link them to a chosen look and feel.

 For example, you might choose a rich front page, documentation area, blogging area, onboarding flow, admin dashboard, and login page.
 Then you choose the design: Minimalistic, modern, playful, or heroic.
 Or perhaps abstract, brutal, pixelated, or retro.